-- The standard for University of Iowa websites and applications, including content, documents, and interfaces, is the Web Content Accessibility Guidelines (WCAG) 2.1 published June 5, 2018 by the World Wide Web Consortium.
+- The standard for University of Iowa websites and applications, including content, documents, and interfaces, is the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA published June 5, 2018 by the World Wide Web Consortium.

 - University websites and applications should also follow HTML5 and ARIA Techniques described in the OpenAjax Evaluation Library and Rulesets.

 Standard Techniques and Practices

 The following practices are to be considered standards as noted in the IT Accessibility Policy:

 - Websites, pages, and applications are to provide a well-labeled, accessible link so that users can contact a person responsible for the resource.

 - Websites, pages, and applications are to be functionally interoperable with assistive technologies.

 - Websites, pages, and applications are to be usable with essentially equivalent independence, timeliness, ease of use, and effectiveness by people with disabilities.

 Web Content Accessibility Guidelines 2.1

 The Web Content Accessibility Guidelines, version 2.1 (WCAG 2.1) are a worldwide standard for creating and testing accessible websites and applications.
 The full WCAG 2.1 specification is located at http://www.w3.org/TR/WCAG21.